-You may also be interested in my other website, Krieger Science, though it is really little more than a blog where I posted some miscellaneous project ideas that I tried with my students.
-The "astronomy" section of that site just links back here, but there are also project ideas in biology and physics you may find helpful.
+You may also be interested in my other website, Krieger Science, though that is not much more than a blog where I posted some miscellaneous project ideas that I tried with my students.
+The "astronomy" section of that site just links back here, but there are also project ideas in biology and physics that you may find helpful.

 A Little Bit of Philosophy

 In a word, I think science education should be rational.
 I think that one of the primary goals of formal education should be to teach children how to speak, write, and think clearly.
 And science is supposed to be the shining example of the power of thinking in human civilization — of the power of intelligent inquiry, evidence, and reason in human life on earth.
 Children should be taught science not only as a way of making them aware of how the world works, but just as importantly, as a way of making them aware of how thinking works, and the great power that you gain by thinking well.
 Science education should help children learn how to think in an orderly way, starting from objective clues or "evidence", and following steps that make sense.